EtienneCmb/tensorpac/_sources/index.rst.txt

 Tensorpac
 #########

 Tensorpac is an open-source Python toolbox for computing Phase-Amplitude Coupling (PAC) using tensors and parallel computing.
-We also designed a modular implementation which let you combine existing methods for measuring Pac and chance distribution.
+This software provides a modular implementation which allows one to combine existing methods for measuring PAC and chance distribution.
-We provide a set of `examples <https://github.com/EtienneCmb/tensorpac/tree/master/examples>`_.
+To get started, see our `examples <https://github.com/EtienneCmb/tensorpac/tree/master/examples>`_.

 .. figure::  picture/tp.png
    :align:   center